 Depending on your financial situation, it will be helpful to consider whether you want to buy a property or rent.

 Rental prices in Portugal can vary significantly depending on the location, with major cities like Lisbon experiencing higher rates compared to quieter rural areas.
-In fact, according to data, rent prices in Lisbon and Porto have increased by over 40 percent in the past five years.

-Despite these increases, rental costs in Portugal remain lower than those in many European countries and the UK.
+However, rental costs in Portugal remain lower than those in many European countries and the UK.
 Many expats find it helpful to work with a real estate agent when entering into a rental contract or specific rental agreement to navigate the process effectively.

 As for buying real estate, there are no restrictions on British citizens purchasing property in Portugal.
 Due to demand from foreign buyers and investors, Portuguese property prices are generally on the rise, particularly in popular areas like Lisbon and Porto.
-For those seeking more sunshine than anywhere else in Portugal, you might want to consider living in the Algarve.
+It’s essential to verify the AMI license in Portugal for the real estate agent you intend to work with.

 Prices in Lisbon have surged significantly and are much higher compared to other parts of the country.
 For cheaper properties, your best bet is to look more inland, or you can enlist the help of a reputable real estate agent to find the best property for you.